-We are a part of the Stress and Health Research Program at the San Francisco VA Medical Center, which consists of a large group of doctors and researchers.
-Our primary focus is to gain a better understanding of post-traumatic stress and how to treat it, whether in civilians or veterans.
+We are a part of the Stress and Health Research Program at the San Francisco VA Health Care System, which consists of a large group of doctors and researchers.
+Our primary focus is to gain a better understanding of post-traumatic stress and how to treat it, whether in veterans or civilians.
 Our research goal is to investigate the psychological and physiological processes, such as learning, memory, and hormone production, in men and women who have experienced a traumatic event.
-We anticipate that our findings will lead to an improvement in current PTSD prevention, detection, and treatment procedures.
+The ultimate goal of our work is to lead to an improvement in PTSD prevention, detection, and treatment.
 To learn more about our lab, please read our Mission Statement.

 WHAT IS "PTSD"?